patrickdean/homegame/strain.md

 # Strain

 Strain is a representation of how much psychological or mental damage a character has taken.
 As a mechanic, strain exists and a way for a PC to "push their luck" to accomplish great deeds.
-Strain damage may be taken in extreme conditions such as instances of mental trauma or environmental effects.
+Strain damage may also be taken in extreme conditions such as instances of mental trauma or environmental effects at the DM's discretion.

 ## Strain Threshold